 A wife pens a letter to her husband on the first anniversary of his death from cancer about all the things he’s missed — from the big dates to the boring days, such as just watching TV with their dog.

-It’s been almost a year since I lost you, and visiting your grave somehow still makes me feel dumbstruck: how could that really be you there?
-Every time I look at your name etched in the concrete, it makes me feel like I’m in “A Christmas Carol” and this is all a bad dream I’ll wake up from, but it’s not.
+It’s been almost a year since I lost you, and visiting your grave somehow still makes me feel dumbstruck: How could that really be you there?
+Every time I look at your name etched in the concrete, it makes me feel like I’m in “A Christmas Carol” — and that this is all a bad dream I’ll wake up from.

-The other day I was walking around Carl Schurz park, the park right near our apartment that we used to visit almost daily.
+The other day I was walking around Carl Schurz Park, the park near our apartment that we used to visit almost daily.
 I’ve always loved reading those bench dedication plaques the parks have.
-Over the years I’ve read hundreds of them and taken photos of other people’s quotes and memories.
+Over the years, I’ve read hundreds of them and taken photos of other people’s quotes and memories.
 On this day I happened to pass a bench I hadn’t read before.
 On it, it said, “How we wish you could have seen it all.”

 And more than any other aching, unending emotion I’ve felt this year, that’s what hurts me most deeply about losing you.
 On big dates when I’m aware you should be here and on boring days when I’m just watching TV with our dog, Leslie, I wish.

-In this weird year I made new, close, friends and as I sit with them making new memories, I wish.
+In this weird year I made new, close friends, and as I sit with them making new memories, I wish.
 Last week I spent time with your nephew, Max, who you never met.
 He has these incredible blue eyes that remind me so much of yours.
-I’ve watched him grow into this happy, joyous baby and I wish.
-Since you’ve passed, people have received awards in your name at both NYU and the University of Delaware and I wish.
+I’ve watched him grow into this happy, joyous baby, and I wish.
+Since you’ve passed, people have received awards in your name at both New York University and the University of Delaware, and I wish.
 I wish you could have met them all.

 How I wish you could have seen it all.

 For more news on cancer updates, research and education, don’t forget to subscribe to CURE®’s newsletters here.